 - Abnormal drooping or shedding of leaves

-- When repotting, you see tiny white specks (larvae) wriggling around the roots
+- When repotting, you see tiny white specks (fungus gnat larvae) wriggling around the roots

-To identify an infestation, visually check for the above signs and look first to the plants that are damp most often.
+To identify an infestation, visually check for the above signs and look first to the plants that have moist soil.

 Plants such as jade plants are particularly susceptible because their soil will be frequently moist from regular watering.
 However, don’t discount plants that aren’t watered as frequently.
 Any plant that has damp soil or a plant saucer that frequently holds standing water will be a magnet for fungus gnats.